There’s a lot to be proud of when it comes to regional Australia.

 Coomalie - A Paradise of Publishing

 Speaking of publishing, there’s another creative employment hotspot in regional Australia, in the Northern Territory.
-Coomalie Shire actually ranks #1 in this segment in QUT’s research, with a score high above the national average.
+Coomalie Shire actually ranks #1 in this segment of Regional Australia Institute's research, with a score high above the national average.
 This is due to a high proportion of librarian jobs in the local economy, although the total number of jobs is low, due to the small population size here.

 Anangu Pitjantjatjara - Power in Visual Arts and Architecture